AstraZeneca/KAZU/docs/default_pipeline.rst

     f. gene ontology (split into go_bp,go_cc and go_mf)
     g. anatomy

-2) tag the following entity classes with the TinyBERN2 model (see the EMNLP Kazu paper for more details - Link TBA ).
+2) Tag the following entity classes with the TinyBERN2 model (see the EMNLP Kazu paper for more details - Link TBA ).
 This uses
    :py:class:`kazu.steps.ner.hf_token_classification.TransformersModelForTokenClassificationNerStep`

     a. gene